-Reasons for rating: A fairly rare title, this is a 45 minute OVA, and it’s a pretty damn cute story.
-It’s cute to see the lengths that the group has gone to to ensure that Corona lives a life as close to the one that she would have on her home planet, which I assume is Earth, but I can’t be certain.
+Breakdown: A fairly rare title, this is a 45 minute OVA, and it’s a pretty cute story.
+It’s heartwarming to see the lengths that the group has gone to in order to ensure that Corona lives a life as close to the one that she would have on her home planet, which I assume is Earth, but I can’t be certain.

-A little purple puffball who could easily be related to Grimace has taken the role of mother, and seems to only have Mother as her name, which suits her perfectly since she seems to have been the key authority in the theater group.
+A little purple puffball who could easily be related to Grimace has taken the role of mother, and seems to only have Mother as her name, which suits her perfectly since she’s been the key authority in the theater group.
 She deeply cares for Corona like her own child, but still sends out messages every day to see if anyone’s looking for Corona so that she can be with her actual family.

-Then we have a character who looks human-ish called Beruka who has taken an odd role as Sheriff, I guess to ensure that Corona lives in a safe place.
+Then we have a character who looks human-ish called Beruka.
+She has taken an odd role as Sheriff, I guess to ensure that Corona lives in a safe place.
 I thought she’d be somewhat central in this movie, but she’s really not.

-This movie is pretty cute and touching and it gets pretty funny at some points.
-The characters are likable and Corona’s a believable cute little kid.
+This movie is pretty cute, touching and it gets pretty funny at some points.
+The characters are likable, and Corona’s a believable cute little kid.

 The only real problems I have with this show are character development and the ending.

-Since this is only a 45 minute OAV, none of the characters are developed much beyond Mother and Corona.
-Father has no real character to develop and Beruka is pretty generic.
-We also don’t know what their theater troupe really was.
+Since this is only a 45 minute OVA, none of the characters are developed much beyond Mother and Corona.
+Father has no real character to develop, and Beruka is pretty generic.
+We don’t even know what their theater troupe really was.

 As Mother, Father, Beruka and others search for the spaceship, they arrive just in time to see it leaving.
 Mother believes she went off with the person from the messages, but sees Corona waving goodbye to it.
-Whew.
 Corona is reunited with Mother and we see that the alien apparently has a catalog of books containing parentless children to try and kidnap.
-Okay, she seems to be somewhat sincere about this stuff and she did let Corona go happily, but still WTF.
+Okay, she seems to be somewhat sincere about this stuff, and she did let Corona go happily, but still, what the hell?

 Fear not, though, giant mecha Father blows up the spaceship while looking for Corona, which is alarming seeing as how she could’ve easily been on that spaceship.
 Way to commit murder on someone who could’ve easily been incredibly nice but creepy, Father!

-Corona said she didn’t go with the alien despite promises of candy and treats because she did indeed have a family and she and the others go home.
+Corona said she didn’t go with the alien despite promises of candy and treats because she did indeed have a family in the theatre troupe, and she and the others go home.

-I guess one other thing that bugged me was the fact that Beruka seems to hint that she has some kind of special power earlier in the movie but we never learn what it is.
+One other thing that bugged me was the fact that Beruka seems to hint that she has some kind of special power earlier in the movie, but we never learn what it is.
 Her eyes glow and her features get catty for a minute and then she’s interrupted and it’s never brought up again.

-Music: The music is also good.
+Music: The music is good.
 Nothing particularly memorable to me, but still good.

-Voice acting: Japanese.
-(I doubt there’s an English dub anywhere if it is indeed so rare) Everyone was great in their roles.
-Hell, Corona didn’t even get on my nerves and that’s pretty rare for a child character.
+Voice Acting: Japanese – Everyone was great in their roles.
+Corona didn’t even get on my nerves, and that’s pretty rare for a child character.

-Recommended Audience: Well, there’s the ending which can easily be construed as creepy.
+Recommended Audience: The ending can easily be construed as creepy.
 Corona’s parents die, a couple of the characters have perverted, but not very perverted, fantasies, no nudity, no swearing, no sex, no gore or violence.
 5+